-Internet Protocol security (IPsec) policy may assume a variety of forms as it travels from storage to distribution point to decision point.
+IP security (IPsec) policy may assume a variety of forms as it travels from storage to distribution point to decision point.
 At each step, it needs to be represented in a way that is convenient for the current task.
 For example, the policy could exist as, but is not limited to:

-- a Lightweight Directory Access Protocol (LDAP) [LDAP] schema in a directory - o an on-the-wire representation over a transport protocol like the Common Object Policy Service (COPS) [COPS, COPSPR] - a text-based policy specification language suitable for editing by an administrator - o an Extensible Markup Language (XML) document
+- a Lightweight Directory Access Protocol (LDAP) [LDAP] schema in a directory - an on-the-wire representation over a transport protocol like the Common Object Policy Service (COPS) [COPS, COPSPR] - a text-based policy specification language suitable for editing by an administrator - an Extensible Markup Language (XML) document

 Each of these task-specific representations should be derived from a canonical representation that precisely specifies the content and semantics of the IPsec policy.
-The purpose of this document is to abstract IPsec policy into a task-independent representation that is not constrained by any particular task-dependent representation.
+This document captures this concept and introduces a task-independent canonical representation for IPsec policies.